feven2552/To-do-List/README.md

 Contributions are welcome!
 If you find any bugs 🐛 or have suggestions for improvements, feel free to open an issue or create a pull request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgements

-Special thanks to [Name] for inspiration and guidance.

----

-Feel free to replace `[here](#)` with the actual link to your live demo, `[Name]` with the name of anyone you want to acknowledge for their help or inspiration, and `[Screenshot](screenshots/todo_app_screenshot.png)` with the actual path to your screenshot file.

-I hope this README template helps make your project look more interactive and appealing to users!
-If you have any further questions or need additional assistance, feel free to ask.